Health and safety basics for business

-Everyone who works for you needs to know how to work safely and without risks to health. it's your duty to provide health and safety training and information.
+Everyone who works for you needs to know how to work safely and without risks to health. it's your duty to provide health and safety training.

 Provide the right workplace facilities

 Every workplace must meet some basic standards of comfort and sanitation.
-See what workplace facilities do you need to provide?
+See workplace welfare facilities and healthy working environment

 First aid, accidents and ill health

 Under health and safety law you must report and keep a record of certain injuries, incidents and cases of work-related disease.
-See first aid, accidents and ill health.
+See first aid, accidents and illness in the workplace.